What Is a Deep Dental Cleaning and Who Should Have One?

 How deep dental cleanings treat gum disease

-deep dental cleaning — also called scaling and root planing — gets plaque and tartar off of your teeth both above and below the gumline using special tools.
+A deep dental cleaning — also called scaling and root planing — gets plaque and tartar off of your teeth both above and below the gumline using special tools.
 The tools are designed to gently scale the tartar off of your teeth and plane the tooth root to smooth your teeth without harming your gums.

 Scaling and planing get rid of bacteria and allow your gums to reattach to your cleaner, smoother teeth.
 If you have a gum infection, Dr. Dudee may prescribe antibiotics to help you heal.